 This new idea of “being found” can be traced straight back to search engines.
 When a consumer has a question, the first place they go is to a search engine.
 All companies, big and small, have seen the power of search.
 This year alone it is estimated that companies will spend 65 billion dollars on SEO.
 In today’s internet-driven market, it is essential for your company to have a strong search presence for targeted terms as well as for your brand.

 Customer Intelligence: Then vs Now

 Traditionally, marketing has been focused on the masses.
 This is where we get the term “mass marketing” from.
 The idea is simple, get your message to as many people as possible and hope something will stick.
 There is another term for this approach, “spray and pray.”
 When the customer has few options in the market, this approach works.
 But in a more competitive market, this approach is costly and delivers poor results.

 The internet has opened the door to one-on-one marketing, or personalized marketing.
 Instead of trying to reach everyone with the same message, personalized marketing focuses on individual users.
 Technology allows us to customize the experience to better match each user’s interaction with our brand.
 This helps builds trust and gives the prospect the right information at the right time.
 It’s a win-win across the board.

 In order to effectively do personalization, you have to know your audience.
-Yes, technology takes care of the automation but if the content you are delivering doesn’t match the needs of the users the process won’t work.
+Yes, technology takes care of the automation, but if the content you are delivering doesn’t match the needs of the users, the process won’t work.
 Traditional marketing segmentation was based on demographics.
-They’d group messages by geographic, gender, and other static data.
-While this data is helpful, is doesn’t get to the heart of the matter.
+They’d group messages by geography, gender, and other static data.
+While this data is helpful, it doesn’t get to the heart of the matter.
 Now that we can personalize, we must understand the behavioral makeup of our audience.
-If you want to create marketing that engages, you have to create messages and content that moves your audience on an emotional level.
+If you want to create marketing that engages, you have to create messages and content that move your audience on an emotional level.

 Mechanics & Tactics: Then vs Now